 To use an authorised agent to make a request on your behalf, you will need to directly confirm with us that you provided the authorised agent permission to submit the request, provide the company with signed permission for the authorised agent to act on your behalf, and you will need to verify your identity, directly with the company.

-CHANGES TO THIS PRIVACY AND COOKIES POLICY
+CHANGES TO THIS GENERAL PRIVACY AND COOKIES POLICY

 This General Privacy and Cookies Policy (“Policy”) is effective as of the date below and will remain in effect until a new policy supersedes it.
 The most recent version of the Policy will be reflected by the “last updated” date noted at the bottom of the page.
 We may change this Policy at any time so please check back regularly to keep informed of updates.
 If any big changes occur, we will let you know on our website.

 If you want to contact us you can send us post at The Blair Partnership, P.O.
 Box 7828, London, W1A 4GE, email us at [email protected] This address should not be used for fan mail.

 This General Privacy and Cookies Policy was last updated in September 2021.